NCrashed/asteroids-arena/README.md

 I am personally interested to compare some not common languages for gamedev.

 Languages:
 - Haskell.
 My major language.
-The goal to test pressure of GC on performance and if it really more comfortable for game developing.
+The goal to test pressure of GC on performance and if it really more comfortable for game developing. **Done**.
-- C. Control group for performance.
+- C. Control group for performance. **Done**.
+- Clean.
+Unique types can provide mutation in place without hassle.
+Not started yet.
+- ATS2.
+Low level FP language with dependent typing that will allow mutation in place, redundant checks elimination and zero cost abstractions.
+Not started yet.
 - D. Curious to test it with GC and without GC.
+Not started yet.
 - Zig.
 Low level alternative to pure C. Curious in performance and if it easy to bind to C libraries.
+Not started yet.
 - Rust.
 Curious in performance and expressive power comparing to Haskell.
+Not started yet.

 # Results